Silent Strokes Tied to Memory Loss Among Older Adults

 Stroke patients lucky enough to get to an emergency room in time often get the right treatment, and with physical therapy, manage to recover some of the motor skills they once had.

+But scientists have found that a silent stroke, with no obvious symptoms, is often not diagnosed or treated as quickly.
+The patient continues daily routines, unaware that something has happened inside the brain.
+The damage is detected only when the patient undergoes a special MRI imaging procedure.
 In this scan of a patient who has had two strokes, the arrows point to dark holes filled with fluid.
 Neuropsychologist Adam Brickman at the Columbia University School of Medicine, says these dark spots were once healthy cells killed by blood clots traveling to the brain.
 The hippocampus - the red block in another section of the brain - controls memory, and may also be affected by a stroke.

 “When we see memory changes in aging, we usually attribute those changes to some sort of functional change or structural change in the hippocampus.
 What we found was that in silent strokes, the presence of strokes in the brain was also related to memory functioning,” Brickman said.